dstl/YAWNING-TITAN/yawning_titan_gui/network_editor/README.md

 - navigate to the root of the network editor project
 - `yarn build`

+### Updating the Network Editor dependencies
+Every time a new package is added or `yarn install` (or `yarn`) is run, the post install script will be run.

+This should automatically update the network-editor-dependencies.csv which is used by Sphinx to build the docs.
+To update the docs locally, rebuild the docs:
+- navigate to the docs directory (YAWNING-TITAN/docs)

+Windows: `.\make.bat html`

+Linux: `make html`

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.